PredictioNN/intro_data_science_course/semester1/week_11_12_visualize_summarize/agenda_sem1_wk11_12_visualize_summarize.md

 - Review summarization notebook

 For the second meeting in the week, students can work on their team projects, applying what they learned.

+#### NOTE

+This is a supplemental exercise that uses a synthetic dataset to illustrate exploratory data analysis using check fraud data.
+The code to construct the data is included, and the data is already saved.

+check_deposit_eda.ipynb